synpixel/lune-sonar/README.md

 }
 ```

-Now we've got a valid image URL for `@Roblox`'s profile picture.
+Now we've got a valid image URL for `@Roblox`'s headshot.
 But this is not the only thing you can do with this.

 If you take a quick look at `imageUrl`, you can notice a hexadecimal string in the middle: `310966282D3529E36976BF6B07B1DC90`.
 We'll call these **"thumbnail tokens"**.